luthor112/steam-taskbar-progress/README.md

     - This functionality is only supported on Windows
 - Shutdown or run a command when a download completes
     - Right click the download indicator to use
-- Start or stop all downloads
+- Pause or unpause all downloads
     - Right click the download indicator to use

 ## Configuration